USS John Adams (1799): First Barbary War

 Peace with France freed the Navy for operations against Barbary corsairs who had been preying on American shipping in the Mediterranean.
 A small squadron under Commodore Richard Dale, sent out in 1801 for operations against Tripoli, was followed in 1802 by a much stronger force under Commodore Richard Valentine Morris.
-On 22 October John Adams, under the command of Captain John Rodgers, sailed from Hampton Roads to join Commodore Morris.
+In a letter dated 25 August, 1802 Captain John Rodgers was ordered to take command.
+On 22 October she sailed from Hampton Roads to join Commodore Morris.
+She arrived at Gibraltar on 10 December.
 After escorting vessels from Gibraltar to Málaga and Menorca, she finally caught up with Commodore Morris at Malta on 5 January 1803.
 She then operated with the squadron until 3 May when she received orders to cruise independently off Tripoli.
-Upon arriving off Tripoli, John Adams, still under the command of Rodgers, boldly attacked the forts and the gunboats anchored under their protection.
-Several days later she captured 28-gun Tripolitan cruiser Meshuda.
+Upon arriving off Tripoli, 8-9 May, 1803, she, still under the command of Rodgers, boldly attacked the forts and the gunboats anchored under their protection.
+There was an exchange of fire with the gunboats the next day also.
+On 12 May she captured 28-gun former Tripolitan cruiser Meshuda, that had been transferred to Moroccan ownership while being blockaded at Gibraltar, while trying to run the blockade into Tripoli.
 After USS New York and USS Enterprise joined her, John Adams engaged a flotilla of enemy gunboats off Tripoli on 22 May sending them scurrying back into the harbor to safety.
-Five days later—with the added support of USS Adams, a sister frigate also named for President John Adams—the squadron again bested a group of pirate gunboats.
+Five days later—with the added support of USS Adams, a sister frigate also named for President John Adams—the squadron again exchanged fire with group of Tripolitan forts and gunboats.

 One of the most important victories of the war came on 21 June when John Adams and Enterprise captured a 22-gun vessel belonging to Tripoli, thus weakening that state sufficiently to allow the squadron to turn its attention to Tunis, Algiers, and Morocco, which were threatening U.S. commerce in the Western Mediterranean.
 Throughout the summer and early fall John Adams operated in that quarter before returning home with New York.
+On 6 October, 1803 Capt.
+High Campbell took command.
+At the end of the brief war between the U. S. And Morocco, that had been started by the Governor of Tangier without permission of the Emperor of Morocco, Meshuda was returned to the Emperor of Morocco on 19 October, 1803.
+On 19 October she sailed for home.
+She arrived at the Washington Navy Yard on 11 December, 1803.